This group of commands is at the heart of TrueBlocks. They allow you to produce and analyze transactional histories for a given Ethereum address.

 Purpose: Query addresses or names of well known accounts.
 Usage: chifra names [flags] <term> [term...]
 Arguments: terms - a space separated list of one or more search terms (required) Flags: -e, --expand expand search to include all fields (search name, address, and symbol otherwise) -m, --match_case do case-sensitive search -l, --all include all accounts in the search -c, --custom include your custom named accounts -p, --prefund include prefund accounts -n, --named include well know token and airdrop addresses in the search -a, --addr display only addresses in the results (useful for scripting) -s, --collections display collections data -g, --tags export the list of tags and subtags only -x, --fmt string export format, one of [none|json*|txt|csv|api] -v, --verbose enable verbose (increase detail with --log_level) -h, --help display this help screen Notes: - The tool will accept up to three terms, each of which must match against any field in the database. - The --match_case option enables case sensitive matching.

-chifra abis retrieves a smart contract’s ABI file either from the current local folder, from the TrueBlocks cache, from Etherscan, or (in the future) from ENS and Sourcify.
+chifra abis retrieves ABI files for the given address(es).
+It searches for the ABI in this order: the current local folder, the TrueBlocks cache, Etherscan, or (in the future) ENS and Sourcify.

-While this tool may be used from the command line or the API, its primary use is in support of the
+While this tool may be used from the command line and the API, its primary purpose is in support of tools such as

---known option prints a list of standard and semi-standard function signatures such as the ERC20 standard, various OpenZeppelin functions, the base and pair Uniswap functions, etc.
+--known option prints a list of semi-standard function signatures such as the ERC20 standard, 721 standard, various functions from OpenZeppelin, various Uniswap functions, etc. As an optimization, the

 Purpose: Fetches the ABI for a smart contract.
 Usage: chifra abis [flags] <address> [address...]
 Arguments: addrs - a list of one or more smart contracts whose ABIs to display (required) Flags: -k, --known load common 'known' ABIs from cache -s, --sol extract the abi definition from the provided .sol file(s) -f, --find strings search for function or event declarations given a four- or 32-byte code(s) -x, --fmt string export format, one of [none|json*|txt|csv|api] -v, --verbose enable verbose (increase detail with --log_level) -h, --help display this help screen Notes: - For the --sol option, place the solidity files in the current working folder. - Search for either four byte signatures or event signatures with the --find option.